PencilCode/pencilcode/README.md

   we adapt it to use Google Drive for storage, the major work will be in this file.
 * `editor-view.js` is the UI for the development environement.
-  It knows how ot show directory listings, source code editors, and framed run sandboxes.
+  It knows how to show directory listings, source code editors, and framed run sandboxes.
 Other UI affordances: login dialog box UI, a butter bar notification, and whizzy horizontal animated transitions.
 The idea is that the view doesn't